• Skip to primary navigation

 Extension activities

-Introduce to children how moving pop up and lever mechanisms.
+Introduce children to moving pop-ups and lever mechanisms.

 Questions to ask